 When successful, you will get a Biometric Residence Permit (BRP) or digital immigration status if you verified in a visa application centre or app, respectively.

-Cost and processing times
+UK Student visa fees and processing times

-How much does a UK Student Visa cost?
+How much does a Student Visa UK cost?

 In addition, you are required to pay Immigration Health Surcharge, which is £300 for every year of your course.